 1. Oatmeal Baths

-Oatmeal has anti-inflammatory properties that can soothe your dog’s itchy and irritated skin.
+Oatmeal has anti-inflammatory properties that can soothe your dog’s irritated and itchy skin.
 Grind oatmeal into a fine powder and add it to your dog’s warm bathwater.
 Soak your dog in the oatmeal bath for 10 minutes before rinsing off the mixture with warm water.

 2. Coconut Oil and Aloe Vera Treatments

-Coconut oil has moisturizing properties that can alleviate dry and flaky skin, while aloe vera contains anti-inflammatory and antiseptic enzymes that can relieve itchy skin and reduce inflammation.
+Coconut oil has moisturizing properties that can alleviate dry and flaky skin, while aloe vera contains anti-inflammatory and antiseptic enzymes that can relieve itchiness, hot spots and reduce inflammation.
 Mix equal parts of coconut oil and aloe vera gel and apply the mixture to your dog’s skin.
 Leave it on for 30 minutes before rinsing it off.